hail-is/hail/docs/commands/tdt.md

 `va.tdt.pval` | Double | $p$-value

 #### Details

 The transmission disequilibrium test tracks the number of times the alternate allele is transmitted (t) or not transmitted (u) from a heterozgyous parent to an affected child under the null that the rate of such transmissions is $0.5$.
-In cases in which transmission is guaranteed (i.e., the Y chromosome, mitochondria, and paternal chromosome X variants outside of the PAR), the test cannot be used.
+For variants where transmission is guaranteed (i.e., the Y chromosome, mitochondria, and paternal chromosome X variants outside of the PAR), the test cannot be used.

 The TDT statistic is given by